 5) Buy colourful books

-When buying books for your child, choose books with bright colours and lots of illustrations as it will attract their attention a lot more.
+When buying books for your child, choose books with bright colours.
+Illustrations will attract their attention a lot more.
 Thick pages so that they're easy for your little one to hold and turn pages are also a good idea, as well as the story being simple and repetitive.

-Take a look at our top picks of books for one-year-old babies:
+Take a look at our top picks of books for one year olds :

 The Very Hungry Caterpillar